uchicago-dsi/cluster-advisory-committee/documents/cluster_purchasing_policies.md

 * Misc. server components and cables

 For up-to-date information on the minimum required specifications, please contact DSI Techstaff.

+## Definition of Priority

+"Priority" within the DSI Cluster signifies the scheduling precedence assigned to jobs, based on SLURM's established policies.
+This status, influenced by an investor's contribution and the project's needs, ensures that high-priority jobs are queued and allocated resources more swiftly.
+Adopting SLURM's best practices allows us to balance resource distribution efficiently, rewarding investments with enhanced access and supporting advanced research activities.

 ## Lifecycle Polices